 Coordinate lane, ramp, and roadway closures with any concurrent operations on adjacent roadways within 3 miles of the project.
 If other projects are in the vicinity of this project, coordinate lane closures to run concurrent with lane closures on adjacent projects when possible.
 When lane closures on adjacent projects extend into the limits of this project, Lane Rental Fee Assessments will only occur if the closure facilitates work under this contract.

 B Lane Rental Fee Assessment

-The Lane Rental Fee Assessment incurred for each lane closure, per direction of travel, is as follows:
+The Lane Rental Fee Assessment incurred for each lane closure, each ramp closure, and each full closure of a roadway, per direction of travel, is as follows: